ContainX/docker-volume-netshare/README.md

-# Docker NFS, NFS4, Samba/CIFS Volume Plugin
+# Docker NFS, AWS EFS & Samba/CIFS Volume Plugin

 [![Build Status](https://travis-ci.org/gondor/docker-volume-netshare.svg)](https://travis-ci.org/gondor/docker-volume-netshare)

-Mount NFS v3,4 or CIFS inside your docker containers.
+Mount NFS v3/4, AWS EFS or CIFS inside your docker containers.
 This is a docker plugin which enables these volume types to be directly mounted within a container.

 ## Installation